 Why the gaps exist: the technical case

-Group IV PAO vs Group III — the base oil gap
+Group IV PAO vs Group III: the base oil gap

-The NOACK gap — what it means for turbo engines
+The NOACK gap: critical for turbo engines

 • More evaporation = faster oil level drop between changes